The convergence of data, tech, and culture management in fund operations

 In addition to continually identifying new products, new markets and new clients, the fund operator industry has a further challenge of downward revenue pressure.
 This has resulted from the increase in regulatory costs, homogeneity of core risk-rated products, and industrialisation by ETF providers who have the scale to undercut.

 "Identifying and prioritising the use of technology and data to advance or differentiate an organisation is far from new.
-However, it does remain relatively undervalued in the fund operator space."
+It does remain undervalued in the fund operator space."

 These circumstances mean that firms need to consider what new opportunities they can use to reduce costs, vertically integrate, or differentiate their products to attract those willing to pay a premium.